pnatsi/StrangeOrthoFilter/README.md

 # StrangeOrthoRemover

 A script to remove orthogroups with strange species composition, according to a list of labelled species provided by the user.
-Input files must me in tsv format. <br> <br>
+Input files must be in tsv format. <br> <br>
-Orthogroups with only one species present or with larger size but heterogeneous composition will be removed.
+Orthogroups with only one species present or with larger size but heterogeneous species composition will be removed.

 ## Arguments
 Argument    |  Description